Mary-Kate Olsen: Retirement

 Olsen's first solo acting appearance was in the movie Factory Girl (2006).
 Her one short scene was ultimately cut from theatrical release, but was included on the film's Unrated version on DVD and Blu-ray.

 In 2007, she had a recurring role on the television show, Weeds, and the twins said that if they became involved in movies together again, it would be as producers.

 In 2008, Olsen made a guest appearance on the ABC comedy Samantha Who? as a self-destructive girl that Samantha tries to help.
 That same year, she also appeared in the film The Wackness.
 In 2011, Olsen appeared in the motion picture adaption of the Alex Flinn novel Beastly, which was her final acting project.

 In March 2012, both Mary-Kate and Ashley indicated their interest to retire as actresses in order to focus on their careers in fashion.
-They felt that their futures were in fashion, not in acting and discussed wanting to open a store as one of their future fashion-based endeavors.
+They discussed wanting to open a store as one of their future fashion-based endeavors.

 In 2015, it was announced that John Stamos signed on with Netflix to produce and co-star in Fuller House, a spin-off of Full House that would reunite the original cast members for a 13-episode series.
-However, in May of that year, Mary-Kate and Ashley originally announced that they will not reprise their role as Michelle Tanner.
+However, in May of that year, Mary-Kate and Ashley announced that they would not reprise their role as Michelle Tanner.
 A month prior to the announcement, Nickelodeon acquired the rights to the twins' video library.